example42/psick/docs/workflow.md

 ### Testing your code

 There are different methods available for testing your code before pushing it to to production.
-You can you some or all of them, both manually during your development activities and automatically in Continuous Integration pipelines.
+You can use some or all of them, both manually during your development activities and automatically in Continuous Integration pipelines.

 #### On live servers